Hi, I'm

 About Me

-Computer Science PhD student at Harvard Insight + Interaction Lab led by Prof. Fernanda Viegas and Prof. Martin Wattenberg. 📖 Current projects focus on mechanistic interpretability for machine learning, controllable generative models, and visualization for AI.
+Computer Science PhD candidate at Harvard Insight + Interaction Lab led by Prof. Fernanda Viegas and Prof. Martin Wattenberg. 📖 I am interested in making generative AIs more controllable through mechanistic interpretability and internal world models.

-I also developed a color analysis toolkit for film studies (KALMUS). 🎬 You can find the project's GitHub Repo here, KALMUS-Color-Toolkit.
-KALMUS' development is supported by the Mellon Academic Year Research Fellowship awarded 🥇 by Bucknell Humanities Center.
+I also developed a color analysis toolkit for films (KALMUS) 🎬.
+You can find the project's GitHub Repo here, KALMUS-Color-Toolkit.
+KALMUS' development was supported by the Mellon Academic Year Research Fellowship awarded 🥇 by Bucknell Humanities Center, and now used as a instructional software at Bucknell.

 Judge for National Collegiate Research Conference 2024 (NCRC) at Harvard.

 Recent work from Gurnee et al. show that the activations of neural language models have high correlation with the spatial and temporal properties of their inputs.
 However, the work didn't estabilish a causal link between two.
-Our experiments, filling a part of this blank, show that the spatial representation has causal influence on the model's behavior.
-Editing LLM's spatial representations can improve the model's performance on a simple spatial task.
+Our experiments, filling a part of this blank, show that editing LLM's spatial representations can improve the model's performance on a simple spatial task.

 language_logit_change